Blacks now less likely to be violent-crime victims than Whites, Hispanics

-Violent crime against Black Americans has dropped 43% over the past 14 years and they are now less likely to be a victim of violent crime than a White or Hispanic person, according to new data from the Bureau of Justice Statistics.
+Violent crime against Black Americans has dropped 43% over the past 14 years, and they are now less likely to be victims of violent crime than White or Hispanic people, according to data from the Bureau of Justice Statistics.

-The surprising study undercuts both claims by racial-justice activists that there is a war on Black people and the Trump administration’s narrative that violent crime is rising in urban areas.
+The surprising study undercuts claims by racial justice activists that there is a war on Black people and the Trump administration’s narrative that violent crime is rising in urban areas.

 “If you look at this data, it refutes the idea that crime is out of control in Black communities but also the racial justice narrative that Whites are murdering us,” said Wilfred Reilly, who teaches political science at Kentucky State University and is also a Black man.

-The Bureau of Justice Statistics, a branch of the Justice Department, found that between 2005 and 2019 violent crime against Black people dropped faster than violent crime against White people (24%) and Hispanic people (18%).
+The Bureau of Justice Statistics, a branch of the Justice Department, found that violent crime against Black people dropped faster than violent crime against White people (24%) and Hispanic people (18%) from 2005 to 2019.

 The data still offers talking points for both the right and the left.

-Protests broke out across the country this summer in response to the death of George Floyd and other Black men and women at the hands of the police.
-Black Lives Matter, which was at the forefront of the demonstrations, claimed the police-related killings are part of a war on Black people that also includes violence by White civilians and vigilantes.
+Protests broke out across the country this summer in response to the death of George Floyd and other Black men and women during encounters with police.
+Black Lives Matter, which was at the forefront of the demonstrations, claimed the police-related killings were part of a war on Black people that also included violence by White civilians and vigilantes.

-Although BJS didn’t study the race of violent crime perpetrators, Mr. Reilly said the reduction in violent crime counters the activists’ claims.
+Although the bureau didn’t study the race of violent crime perpetrators, Mr. Reilly said, the reduction in violent crime counters the activists’ claims.

 “You see racial justice advocates say violence against Black people is constant and coming from the White side of the fence,” he said.
-“But the truth is there is an extraordinarily small amount of police violence against Black Americans and there is an extraordinarily small amount of White violence against Black people.
+“But the truth is, there is an extraordinarily small amount of police violence against Black Americans and there is an extraordinarily small amount of White violence against Black people.

-“That is all part of the context of declining crime overall,” he continued.
+“That is all part of the context of declining crime overall,” he said.

 In 2018, 16% of White homicide victims were killed by Black perpetrators, while 8% of Black victims were killed by White attackers, according to the most recent FBI statistics.